GovTechSG/purple-a11y/README.md

 ## Features

-Purple HATS can perform the following to scan the target URL.
+Purple A11y can perform the following to scan the target URL.

 - Results will be compiled in JSON format, followed by generating a HTML report.
-- To start using Purple HATS, run `node index`.
+- To start using Purple A11y, run `node index`.
 Questions will be prompted to assist you in providing the right inputs.

 > NOTE: For your initial scan, there may be some loading time required before use.
-Purple-HATS will also ask for your name and email address and collect your app usage data to personalise your experience.
+Purple-A11y will also ask for your name and email address and collect your app usage data to personalise your experience.
 Your information fully complies with [GovTech’s Privacy Policy](https://www.tech.gov.sg/privacy/).
 > You may delete your cached name and e-mail address by running the following command to delete `userDtata.txt`:
-> - Windows (PowerShell): `rm "$env:APPDATA\Purple HATS\userData.txt"`
+> - Windows (PowerShell): `rm "$env:APPDATA\Purple A11y\userData.txt"`
-> - MacOS (Terminal): `rm "$HOME/Library/Application Support/Purple HATS/userData.txt"`
+> - MacOS (Terminal): `rm "$HOME/Library/Application Support/Purple A11y/userData.txt"`

 ### Scan Selection